John Clayton Nienstedt: Resignation

-Since Nienstedt was several years under the mandatory retirement age of 75 for archbishops, he invoked provision of canon law that allows a bishop to resign when some "grave reason" makes it impossible to continue to fulfill his duties.
+Soon after Choi's 2015 announcement, Nienstedt submitted his resignation as archbishop of St. Paul and Minneapolis to the pope.
+Since Nienstedt was several years under the mandatory retirement age of 75 for archbishops, he invoked a provision of canon law that allows a bishop to resign when some "grave reason" makes it impossible for him to continue to fulfill his duties.

 Pope Francis accepted Nienstedt's resignation on June 15, 2015.
-Nienstedt issued a statement that said he resigned "with a clear conscience knowing that my team and I have put in place solid protocols to ensure the protection of minors and vulnerable adults."

-Pope Francis named Bernard Hebda, coadjutor archbishop of the Archdiocese of Newark, to serve as the archdiocese's apostolic administrator; Hebda was appointed archbishop on March 24, 2016.
+Nienstedt issued a statement that said he resigned "with a clear conscience knowing that my team and I have put in place solid protocols to ensure the protection of minors and vulnerable adults".
+Francis named Archbishop Bernard Hebda, coadjutor archbishop of the Archdiocese of Newark, to serve as the archdiocese's apostolic administrator; Hebda was appointed archbishop of St. Paul and Minneapolis on March 24, 2016.

 After resignation

 After his resignation as archbishop of St. Paul and Minneapolis, Nienstedt returned to Michigan, where he has a home on Lake Huron.
 In 2016, he served briefly as substitute priest in the Diocese of Kalamazoo, but quit after only a week due to objections from local parishioners in Battle Creek.
 Nienstedt moved again in 2016 to Napa Valley, California, where he worked as an independent contractor for the Napa Institute, editing conference proceedings for publication.
 He also participated in their annual conference.
-On August 15, 2018, the Institute announced that Nienstedt had "stepped aside" from his responsibilities, and that it was understood that the Institute had been advised that "there are no restrictions on Archbishop Nienstedt’s ministry".
+On August 15, 2018, the Institute announced that Nienstedt had "stepped aside" from his responsibilities, and that it was understood that the Institute had been advised that "there are no restrictions on Archbishop Nienstedt's ministry".

-In July 2016, documents related to the investigation by the diocese into Nienstedt were released.
-He retains his status as an archbishop.
+In July 2016, the Ramsey County attorney's office released documents related to its investigation.
+It asserted that Nienstedt had tried to quash the archdiocese's investigation which he has initiated once it identified further allegations against him.
+One document identified the Apostolic Nuncio to the United States, Archbishop Carlo Maria Vigano, as ordering the closing of the investigation.

+In January 2024, the Vatican's Dicastery for the Doctrine of the Faith concluded its investigation and found it had insufficient evidence to determine that Nienstedt had violated Church law, but found he had acted "imprudently".
+Pope Francis imposed restrictions on Nienstedt, prohibiting him from exercising his public ministry or living in the ecclesiastical province of St. Paul and Minneapolis (Minnesota, North Dakota, and South Dakota).
+He was ordered not to exercise any ministry outside his home without the permission of both the local bishop and the Vatican's Dicastery for Bishops.

 Positions on public issues

+Satan

-Nienstedt has stated that Satan is behind sodomy, abortion, contraception, pornography and same-sex marriage.
+In September 2013, Nienstedt said that Satan is behind sodomy, abortion, contraception, pornography and same-sex marriage.